Mixed Dimensionality of Confined Conducting Electrons in the Surface Region of SrTiO$_{3}$

-Like the quasi-2D rings \cite{Santander-Syro2011}, the sizes of the ellipsoids are universal with respect to bulk oxygen vacancies or dopants, further confirming that they are associated with the near-surface region, despite their 3D nature.
-This is illustrated in Fig.~\ref{fig:fig2}a--d, which shows FS's measured on STO samples prepared by various \emph{in situ} annealing treatments summarized in Table \ref{table:table1}.
-Based on the measurements in Fig.~\ref{fig:fig1}e, the carrier density corresponding to each ellipsoid is roughly 0.01 e$^{-}$ per 3D unit cell ($\sim2\times10^{20}$ cm$^{-3}$).
+Like the quasi-2D rings \cite{Santander-Syro2011}, the sizes of the ellipsoids are essentially universal with respect to bulk oxygen vacancies or dopants (e.g., regardless of whether the samples are transparent or black), further confirming that these FS components are associated with the near-surface region, despite their 3D nature.
+This is illustrated in Figs.~\ref{fig:fig2}(a)--(d), which show FSs measured on STO samples prepared by various \emph{in situ} annealing treatments, as well as bulk Nb-doped STO.

-Exposing STO to synchrotron radiation under UHV conditions ($\sim10^{-11}$ mbar) typical for ARPES can lead to the formation of the metallic surface state \cite{Meevasana2011}.
-We have closely monitored the electronic and chemical nature of this process via valence band photoemission and core XPS, respectively.
-In Fig.~\ref{fig:fig2}e, starting from an insulating, nominally stoichiometric sample (the same as in Fig.~\ref{fig:fig2}a) that initially shows no FS, we exposed the sample to the beam for an initial time $t_{0}$ ($\sim10$ minutes using $h\nu=47$ eV) to establish the onset of surface metallicity.
-Once this weak conductivity was present, the sample could be studied without complications due to charging.
+So far it appears there may be multiple methods for preparing the metallic surface state on STO \cite{Santander-Syro2011,DiCapua2012}, including exposing the material to synchrotron radiation under UHV conditions ($\sim10^{-11}$ mbar) typical for ARPES \cite{Meevasana2011}.
+In Fig.~\ref{fig:fig3}(a), starting from an insulating, oxygen-annealed sample {[}the same as in Fig.~\ref{fig:fig2}(a){]} that initially shows no FS, we expose a previously unstudied spot on the sample to the beam for an initial time $t_{0}$ ($\sim10$ minutes using $h\nu=47$ eV) to establish the onset of surface metallicity.
+Sample charging is alleviated by a grounding technique described in the Supplemental Material \cite{SupMat}.
 During the beam exposure, the spectral weight associated with the O $2p$ valence band steadily decreases while a new feature grows inside the bandgap of the bulk insulating STO.
-These changes coincide with the emergence and intensification of the signal at $E_{F}$, which is (meta)stable for hours under UHV conditions, even when no beam is being applied (also noted in \cite{Meevasana2011}).
+After 1 hour, at $t_{f}$, the intensity of the valence band is about half the initial value at $t_{0}$ ($I_{f}/I_{0}\sim0.5$).
+This change coincides with the emergence and intensification of the signal at $E_{F}$, which appears to be (meta)stable for hours under UHV conditions, even when no beam is being applied (also noted in \cite{Meevasana2011}).